 In rural areas there were no power operated sirens, so speech receivers were located in premises such as Post Offices, Shops, Pubs, Vicarages or the homes of Police Officers, Council Officials or magistrates, who were deemed "responsible" people trusted to warn the local population by the use of hand sirens, whistles, maroons and gongs.
 Around 18,000 Warning Points existed nationally.

 Additionally a warning receiver was likely to be found on the premises of about 4,000 Warning Recipients who would need to know if it were safe to go outside.
 These would be Fire Stations, Police Stations, Hospitals, Public Utilities and Feeding stations to name a few.

 In the earlier carrier receivers the instructions for the Warning Points were given on a card held in a drawer in the base of the unit.
-No such drawer was provided in the later receivers, but users were issued with more detailed instructions and and overview of the UKWMO structure.
-Both sets of instructions are reproduced on the relevant pages.
+In the later receivers, the instruction card is retained under a clip on the speaker, some police forces issued users with a detailed instruction booklet.
+Both sets of instructions are reproduced on their relevant pages.

 Upgrading from the 1st to 2nd Generation of HANDEL